 Freshman Student Information

-You’re considered a transfer student if you attended an accredited college or university after your high school graduation, but not including the summer immediately following your graduation.
+You’re considered a transfer student if you attended a college or university after your high school graduation, but not including the summer immediately following your graduation.

 Transfer Student Information